 Set your wellness goal, fitness level and dietary requirements (whether veggie, vegan or paleo) and 8fit will create a total lifestyle strategy to get you living your best life, including personalised workouts and bespoke meal plans – with recipes, too.

 Throw in fat-fighting exercises with video demonstrations and you’ve got a properly healthy solution to food and fitness.
-Now to find out whether tahini was popular with panic buyers...
+Put down that gingerbread man.

 Best for yoga lovers: Pocket Yoga

-All this apocalyptic talk left your chakras out of wack?
+Pandemic unpredictability left your chakras out of wack?
 Put Pocket Yoga on your phone and you’ll be stretching and swaying your way to a healthier soul in seconds.

 With 27 sessions of varying difficulty, even first-time plankers ought to be OK, while a dictionary of poses will put paid to any downward dog confusion.